 - Hair Removal: For clients looking for a more permanent approach to hair removal, laser hair removal is the way to go.
 Sometimes, this certification will be included in your program at esthetician school.
 If not, there are other easy ways to obtain your certification and officially become a certified laser specialist.

 - Eyelash Extensions: Longer, thicker, more eye-catching lashes?
 Yes, please.
 Lash extensions can be pricey, which is why lash application is a good skill to have if you’re on the hunt for how to make good money as an esthetician.
+Learn how to apply different types of lashes like hybrid and volume.

 - Nails: Primping with polish is always a nice self-indulgence.
 And if they didn’t cover how to become a nail technician in your beauty school program, then it’s up to you to seek out your certification.